0xchase/tgas/notes.md

   - alias detection
   - routed detection
   - response from probed address or third-party
-  - `--watch` flag can be passed a list of analysis plugins
+  - `--analysis` flag can be passed a list of analysis plugins
+  - `--watch` and `--feedback` can show other things
   - *feedback*: live update any analysis
 - **tgas**: `generate`, `train`, `run`
   - some in Rust